TimTaylor/ageutils/tests/testthat/_snaps/cut_ages.md

       cut_ages(1:10, breaks = c(2L, 2L))
     Condition
       Error in `cut_ages()`:
-      ! `breaks` must be in strictly increasing order.
+      ! `ages` must greater than or equal to the minimum value of `breaks`.

 ---